National Childcare Scheme (NCS)

 The number of childcare hours you can get depends on the hours you (and your partner, if you have one) work, study or train.

-- Enhanced hours subsidy: If you (and your partner, if you have one) are working, studying or training – you will be entitled to up to 40 hours of subsidised childcare per week.
-This will increase to a maximum of 45 hours from September 2020.
+- Enhanced hours subsidy: If you (and your partner, if you have one) are working, studying or training – you will be entitled to up to 45 hours of subsidised childcare per week.

-- Standard hours subsidy: If you (and your partner, if you have one) are not working, studying or training – you can qualify for up to 15 hours of subsidised childcare per week.
-This will increase to a maximum of 20 hours from September 2020.
+- Standard hours subsidy: If you (and your partner, if you have one) are not working, studying or training – you can qualify for up to 20 hours of subsidised childcare per week.

 How are work, study and training hours assessed?